The following comments are about the taxation of the Estonian company and its taxation only in Estonia.

 Most likely you should declare this dividend income in your annual personal income tax return in your state of residence and also disclose the amount of tax that has been paid in Estonia.
 If necessary, a certificate can be requested from the tax authorities confirming the tax amount in Estonia.

 Estonian rules provide that directors’ fees paid by an Estonian company to a non-resident director are always subject to 20% personal income tax.
 Tax treaties follow the same logic and normally allocate the taxing rights to the country where the company resides.
-This means that since the company is established in Estonia, then all directors’ fees are taxed in Estonia, no exceptions.
+This means that since the company is established in Estonia, then all directors’ fees are taxed in Estonia, with no exceptions.

 Social tax gets trickier depending on where you live, whether you are covered by a social security scheme and whether your country has an agreement for social security with Estonia or is part of the EU or European Economic Area or in Switzerland.
 All of these factors have to be considered.